Soumiya-33/Onboardly/README.md

 ---

-### Built with ❤️ using React, Node.js, Python NLP, and PostgreSQL.
+### Built with ❤️ using React, Node.js, Python NLP, and SQlite.